COYE-Coder/Annual-Cropland-Extent/README.md

 ### Key Findings

-- We estimate that the combined cropland footprint of the United States' and Canadian subregions expanded by between 7.8 and 11.8 million hectares over the 26-year period.
+- We estimate that the combined cropland footprint expanded by about 20 million hectares over 20 years.
-- In the Mexican portion of our study area, we estimate cropland expansion to be between 2.4 and 2.7 million hectares.
+- In the Mexican portion of our study area, we estimate cropland expansion to be about 1.6 million hectares.
 - In the Great Plains, our data, consistent with other studies, indicate that although actively cropped area has declined, the overall cumulative footprint of cropland continues to expand.
-- In contrast, both the active and cumulative footprints of cultivation are increasing in Mexico.

-Our map highlights the long-term trajectory of the central North American cropland footprint across political boundaries, with important applications for rural livelihoods, carbon emissions, conservation policy, and biodiversity protection.
+Our map highlights the long-term trajectory of the central North American cropland footprint across political boundaries, with important applications for rural livelihoods, conservation policy, and biodiversity protection.

 ## Organization
 - This is not intended to be a working repository.
 Rather, the submodules contained are intended to demonstrate the analysis pipeline, and are each disparate from one another.